Warren Fahey: Larrikin Records

 Fahey founded Larrikin Records in 1974 "to publish and commercially release extended play recordings featuring Australian traditional folk music and songs for both educational and entertainment purposes."
 The label's first album, Man of the Earth: Songs and Ballads of the Australian Mining Industry (1975), produced by Lahey, credited Fahey on lead vocals; Dave de Hugard on concertina, button accordion and fiddle; Phyl Lobl on guitar, Mike Jackson on mouth organ and spoons; Andy Saunders on 5-string banjo and guitar; and Tony Suttor on accordion.
 Fahey also produced the album.
 By 1995, the record company was one of the largest independent distributors in Australia, and was acquired by Festival Records.

 Larrikin Music, a publishing company Fahey sold in 1988 owns the rights to the well-known children's "Kookaburra song".
-In a high-profile case that began in 2009, Norm Lurie, then the managing director of Music Sales, Larrikin Music’s parent company, sued the group Men at Work for using its melody in 5 bars of their 93-bar song "Down Under."
-After the Down Under (song) court case, Fahey, who had nothing to do with the court case, suggested that the copyright owners of the Kookaburra (song), Larrikin Music, 'gift' the song to Australia.
+In a high-profile case that began in 2009, Norm Lurie, then the managing director of Music Sales, Larrikin Music's parent company, sued the group Men at Work for using its melody in 5 bars of their 93-bar song "Down Under."
+After the Down Under court case, Fahey, who had nothing to do with the court case, suggested that the copyright owners of the Kookaburra, Larrikin Music, 'gift' the song to Australia.